Jeep7654/ProfessionalPracTask2021/README.md

 ## 1. Privacy Checklist
 #### Principle 1 - Purpose of collection of personal information

-Consider: What are reasons why we are collecting peoples personal information for a website?
+Question 1: What are reasons why we are collecting peoples personal information for a website?
-- [ ] To create an account for the user with security
+- [ ] Users can create a unique account with security
-- [ ] To ensure that users personal information is correct
+- [ ] So that we can identify a specific user according to their personal information

+Question 2:

 #### Principle 3 - Collection of information from subject

-Consider: What is the information that is being collected for?
+Question 1: How do we collect personal information from the user?
+- [ ] Users can personally input their information
+- [ ] Users send verified and needed documents such as certified copy of documents done by a JP

+Question 2:

+#### Principle 7 - Correction of personal information

+Consider: How are the users able to change / update their personal information?
+- [ ] Users can change and update their personal information
-- [ ] adsa
+- [ ] Users can